harness/developer-hub/docs/continuous-integration/migration-guides/migrating-from-circleci.md

 ### CircleCI orbs and the Harness plugin

 - **HarnessCI**
-    - Harness has a Plugin Step, which is a Docker container to perform a predefined task.
-Read more about Harness plugins [here](https://developer.harness.io/docs/continuous-integration/ci-technical-reference/plugin-step-settings-reference).
+    - Harness has a [Plugin step](/docs/continuous-integration/ci-technical-reference/plugin-step-settings-reference), which is a Docker container to perform a predefined task.
     - Harness also enables you to standardize and create step templates that can be reused across pipelines and teams that use Harness.
-Read more about step templates [here](https://developer.harness.io/docs/platform/Templates/run-step-template-quickstart).
+Read more about step templates [here](/docs/platform/Templates/run-step-template-quickstart).
 - **CircleCI**
     - CircleCI orbs are reusable shareable configuration packages that combine jobs, commands, and executors.